Janksturgh/partstraderapi/README.md

 - ESLint + Prettier – Keeps the codebase clean and consistent with linting and auto-formatting.
 - Vite Aliases (@) – Makes imports tidier by letting me use @/ instead of messy relative paths.

-## Deployments
-Deployments are automated in the deploy.yml file which deploys to github pages on pull request merges into the gh-pages branch.